TahvoDev/AXHaptics/README.md

 - [AXIS SteamVR Driver](https://downloads.axisxr.gg/essential)

 ## Instllation
-Dowload the latest build from the release page and add the file to the VRC OSC Data folder %appdata%\Roaming\VRCOSC\assemblies
+Dowload the latest build from the release page and add the file to the VRC OSC Data folder:

+%appdata%\Roaming\VRCOSC\assemblies

 See Wiki for Avatar Creation

 ## Credit